- 45 Credits

 PHIL 280 – Person and Conduct - 3 credits

-Two basic dimensions of philosophical investigation are inquiry into the nature and meaning of our being human (the philosophy of human nature) and inquiry into the right life and conduct of human being (ethics).
+Two basic dimensions of philosophical investigation are inquiry into the nature and meaning of our being human (the philosophy of human nature) and inquiry into the right life and conduct of a human being (ethics).
 This course undertakes these closely related investigations from a personalist perspective.
-What does it mean to be a person?
-In what ways does being a person enter into care (the ethics of care)?

 NURS 320 – Stats for Health Professions - 3 credits